My for the Atlantic

 - Use Reusable bags (or Re-Use bags) as much as possible.

 - And when you don’t have them with you, try to decline the usual plastic bag.
 In most cases you’re just tossing your finds into the trunk or the backseat anyway.
-These are lovely bags made in the U.S.A.
+And who doesn’t need a flamingo bag?!

 - Kindly Say No to Plastic Straws.

-- And if you or your children really need to have a straw to drink, consider these options:
+- And if you or your children really need to have a straw to drink, consider Stainless Steel Straws.

 - Say Goodbye to Plastic Bottles.